About the Law

 Many U.S. states, Puerto Rico, and the District of Columbia have laws related to breastfeeding and expressing milk in the workplace.
 Are these state laws preempted by the new federal break time requirements?

-that provide greater protections to employees (for example, providing compensated break time, providing break time for exempt employees, or providing break time beyond one year after the child’s birth).
+The FLSA requirements under the PUMP Act do not preempt state laws that provide greater protections to employees (for example, compensated break time, or break time to express milk beyond one year after the child’s birth).

 For purpose of the undue hardship exemption, how will the Department determine whether an employer has fewer than 50 employees?